Knowledge Hub

 When considering the choice between the IDTA or EU SCCs and UK Addendum, consider factors such as:

 • How familiar are you with the EU SCCs?
-If you have spent considerable time already putting in place EU SCCs, the UK Addendum and EU SCCs may be a viable option.
+If you have spent considerable time putting in place EU SCCs, the UK Addendum and EU SCCs may be a viable option.

 This is a complex topic and legal advice from a specialist data protection lawyer on which documentation is suitable for your business is advisable.
 A data protection lawyer can consider your business locations, and its data flows, and can advise on the most suitable mechanism to adopt for your purposes.